etsploit/cryptosec/README.md

 [Capture the Ether](https://capturetheether.com/) 			| Capture the Ether is a game in which you hack Ethereum smart contracts to learn about security.
 [Damn Vulnerabel Defi](https://github.com/tinchoabbate/damn-vulnerable-defi) 			| A set of challenges to hack implementations of DeFi in Ethereum
-[Paradigm CTF 2021](https://github.com/paradigm-operations/paradigm-ctf-2021) 			| Official repository for Paradigm CTF 2021
+[Paradigm CTF 2021](https://github.com/paradigm-operations/paradigm-ctf-2021) 			| Official repository for Paradigm CTF 2021 [Ethernaut](https://ethernaut.openzeppelin.com/) 			| Web3/Solidity based wargame inspired on overthewire.org, played in the Ethereum Virtual Machine.
+Each level is a smart contract that needs to be 'hacked'.

 ## Good News Sources